SquaretestLLC/Squaretest/README.md

 1. Code to construct the source class and initialize its dependencies, when appropriate
 2. A test method for each public and package-local method in the source class, containing
    * Local variables for arguments required by the method
-   * Mockito stubs; i.e. when() and doAnswer() statements
+   * Mockito stubs like when() and doAnswer() statements
    * Code to invoke the method
    * An assertEquals() call or Groovy assertion statement
    * Mockito verify() statements
    * Code to initialize data transfer object (DTO) beans used in the above
 3. Test methods for alternate flows, including cases where:
    * Dependency methods throw exceptions
-   * Dependency methods return either null or absent values; e.g. Optional.absent()
+   * Dependency methods return either null or absent values like Optional.empty()
-   * Dependency methods return empty values; e.g. Collections.emptyList()
+   * Dependency methods return empty values like Collections.emptyList()
-   * Dependency methods return failure values; e.g. CompletableFuture.failedFuture(exception)
+   * Dependency methods return failure values like CompletableFuture.failedFuture(..)
-   * Dependency methods return broken I/O values; e.g. new BrokenInputStream()
+   * Dependency methods return broken I/O values like new BrokenInputStream()
-   * Dependency methods return empty I/O values; e.g. InputStream.nullInputStream()
+   * Dependency methods return empty I/O values like InputStream.nullInputStream()
-   * Method parameters contain broken I/O values; e.g. new BrokenInputStream()
+   * Method parameters contain broken I/O values like new BrokenInputStream()

 ### Choose Which Dependencies Should Be Mocked
 Select **Squaretest | Generate Test - Confirm Options** (Alt+Insert+Generate Test - Confirm Options) to choose the following options before creating the test class: